min2ha/ukwa-site/content/target/45795/index.en.md

   "subject": "Brexit"
 }

-# A show of no confidence in Tom Watson MP.
-Deputy Leader, Labour.

 A petition of no confidence in Thomas Anthony Watson MP as a deputy leader of the Labour Party.